QEC-PPC-M-150T

 • 86Duino Integrated Development Environment (IDE)

-• High Reliability SLC eMMC Storage with HDMI Output for HMI
+• High-reliability SLC eMMC storage with HDMI output, suitable for human-machine interfaces

 - +

-ICOP’s QEC-PPC-M series (QEC-PPC-M-090T / QEC-PPC-M-150T) are EtherCAT MDevice with Panel and Touch LCD system, designed for real-time, reliable, and synchronized industrial HMI control.
-Each model integrates a high-resolution touch-enabled TFT LCD (9″or 15″), providing a rugged case and powerful control core within a compact system.
+ICOP’s QEC-PPC-M series (QEC-PPC-M-090T / QEC-PPC-M-150T) is an EtherCAT MDevice system equipped with a panel and touchscreen LCD, designed specifically for real-time, reliable, and synchronized industrial human-machine interface (HMI) control.
+Each model integrates a high-resolution touchscreen TFT LCD display (9-inch or 15-inch), offering a rugged enclosure and a powerful control core within a compact system.

-The development environment utilizes 86Duino IDE, an industrial Arduino-like platform that supports EtherCAT API, graphical programming tools, and high-level C/C++ programming, enabling rapid development while reducing hiring challenges and time to market.
-Beyond EtherCAT, the QEC-PPC-M series also supports Modbus TCP, Ethernet TCP/IP, and CAN bus, providing a complete industrial automation solution.
+This development environment utilizes the 86Duino IDE, an Arduino-like industrial-grade platform that supports EtherCAT APIs, graphical programming tools, and high-level C/C++ programming.
+It enables rapid development while reducing recruitment costs and shortening time-to-market.
+In addition to EtherCAT, the QEC-PPC-M series also supports Modbus TCP, Ethernet TCP/IP, and CAN bus, providing a comprehensive industrial automation solution.

-The QEC MDevice supports essential EtherCAT functions including PDO, CoE, FoE, Distributed Clocks (DC), and etc., ensuring flexible integration with third-party EtherCAT devices such as servo drives and digital I/O. With a minimum cycle time of 125 μs and jitter of less than 1 μs (via the 86Duino IDE), it is ideal for highly synchronized motion and I/O control applications.
+The QEC MDevice supports core EtherCAT functions, including PDO, CoE, FoE, and Distributed Clock (DC), enabling flexible integration with third-party EtherCAT devices such as servo drives and digital I/O modules.
+With a minimum cycle time of 125 μs and jitter of less than 1 μs (tested using the 86Duino IDE), it is an ideal choice for highly synchronized motion and I/O control applications.

-Each model features a built-in 2GB SLC eMMC, ensuring stable OS operation and offering ample storage for executables, HMI graphics, and application data.
-Files can be deployed via the 86Duino IDE.
-The IDE also integrates the LVGL graphics library, allowing developers to create modern and interactive touchscreen HMIs directly on the QEC device.
+Each model features 2GB of built-in SLC eMMC flash memory, ensuring stable operation of the operating system and providing ample storage space for executable files, HMI graphics, and application data.
+Users can deploy files via the 86Duino IDE.
+This IDE also integrates the LVGL graphics library, enabling developers to create modern, interactive touchscreen HMIs directly on QEC devices.

-In addition to EtherCAT control, QEC-PPC-M models monitor system temperature, voltage, and current—providing useful data for carbon footprint analysis and system lifespan estimation.
-The Open-frame design (dimensions vary by model) supports flexible integration and customization for industrial use.
-Standard operating temperature is 0°C +60°C, with and extened option from -20°C to +70°C.
+In addition to EtherCAT control, the QEC-PPC-M model monitors system temperature, voltage, and current, providing useful data for carbon footprint analysis and system lifespan assessment.
+The open-frame design (dimensions vary by model) supports flexible integration and customization for industrial applications.
+The standard operating temperature range is 0°C to +60°C, with an optional extended operating temperature range of -20°C to +70°C.

-Each QEC-PPC-M unit features dual EtherCAT ports (for redundancy), one Giga LAN port, three USB ports, a USB debug port (for upload/debug), and HD Audio, which all can accessibly control via off-the-shelf Library.
+Each QEC-PPC-M unit features two EtherCAT ports (for redundancy), one Gigabit LAN port, three USB ports, one USB debug port (for uploading/debugging), and high-definition audio, all of which can be controlled via off-the-shelf libraries.

 Dimensions: